Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-azure/microsoft-azure-quiz.md

 - [ ] by secret type
 - [ ] on the Key Vault instance
 - [x] at the Azure Subscription level

+#### Q46.
+Your company hosts a web application that uses Azure SQL Database to store data.
+You need to implement measures that allow only members of the managers group to see sensitive information.
+Which two actions should you perform?
+- [ ] Implement dynamic data masking and include the managers group.
+- [ ] Implement transparent data encryption and include the managers group.
+- [ ] Implement dynamic data masking and exclude the managers group.
+- [ ] Implement transparent data encryption and exclude the managers group.

+#### Q47.
+The Kineteco Inventory App uses an Azure SQL Database instance to store application and store inventory data.
+Store employees report occasional periods where queries in the web interface never return data.
+You suspect a database issue and need to identify the performance issue as soon as possible.
+The resource health dashboard reports "No health related issues found."
+What should you do?
+- [ ] Run the troubleshooting wizards under Resource and solve problems.
+- [ ] Enable Intelligent Insights.
+- [ ] Configure App Insights to alert admins when web interface experiences latency.
+- [ ] Configure an alert rule to email DBAs when DTU usage hits 100%.

+#### Q48.
+Your web application needs to access files on an Azure Files share.
+Which option will deliver the highest throughput?
+- [ ] SMB
+- [ ] REST API
+- [ ] Storage Explorer
+- [ ] NFS